Making of a Modern Musician

 In her commitment to promoting new approaches to music performance and presentation, Barrett introduced a selection of entrepreneurial efforts within the classical- and jazz music-environment.
 The creative approach and reinventing of alternative forms of representation is now being widely recognized.

-Ms. Barrett gave examples making use of efficient collaboratives and giving a new angle to the concert experience which includes unusual settings, means and combinations of skills and genres.
+Ms. Barrett gave examples making use of efficient collaborates and giving a new angle to the concert experience which includes unusual settings, means and combinations of skills and genres.
 Some of these innovative undertakings are based on technical advances, some on recognition of the need to instill different marketing aspects.
 Barrett introduced an award winning, animated movie which, based on the personal story of the Bulgarian pianist Nadejda Vlaeva, introduced her pianistic soundtrack in a most endearing way.
-Another novel example mentioned by Barrett was the classical series “Music by the Glass,” which combines music- performances at Soho’s “Louis Meisel Gallery” with Wine tastings, paired to associate each performance’s musical syllabus.
-Photo: Music by the glass at the Louis Meisel Gallery in Soho
+Another novel example mentioned by Barrett was the classical series “Music by the Glass,” which combines music- performances at Soho’s “Louis Meisel Gallery” (Photo) with Wine tastings, paired to associate each performance’s musical syllabus.

 Founded by the accomplished pianist-duo couple, Soyeon Kate Lee and Ran Dank, the series aims to develop new audiences who will respond to an experience of classical music, up close and personal, in a relaxed and communal atmosphere.